alannadevgen/web-index/README.md

-# Web index
+# Web index :round_pushpin:

-The aim of this project is to create a web index using a JSON file containing crawled URLs.
+The aim of this project is to create a web index using a file input containing a list of crawled URLs.
+In order to do this, we used a JSON file `crawled_urls.json` to build our index.

+Several options are posible to build the index.
+It can be based on the title page, the headers or even on the paragraphs, each building a separate index.

+Then, the text is split into tokens.
+Once again, they are multiple options such as deleting stop words (available only for French words) or stem the tokens.
+Each token is then the starting point for the construction of the index which can be **positional** or **non positional**

 ## Quick start